chaosFaktor/chaosFaktor/README.md

 ---------------------------------------------------------------------------------------------------

-(If I ever make a discord-server, the invite-link will go here)
+(If I decide to make a discord-server, the invite-link will go here)